mansi-sood/multistrain-clustering/README.md

 Run `python simEvolution_clustered_network.py -m 7`

-_You'll get the probabilities of emergence and the epidemic size of each strain for each value of m._
+This will yield the probabilities of emergence and the epidemic size of each strain for each value of the \lambda parameter.